itslukeDev/Obsidian-Colored-Sidebar/README.md

 ### Adding Additional Folders

-1. Copy one of the groups of CSS classes that target the same prefix
-2. Change the duplicated prefix and replace any instance of a prefix variable (e.g., `--prefix-01`) with your desired color variable

 > [!NOTE]
 > Several built-in color variables are included but not used by default.
 These are from a matching palette that you're welcome to use for expanding your colored sidebar!

+#### VSCode

+1. With this repository open, Navigate to the bottom of the prefix groups.
+2. Bring up the command palate and search for `Snippets: Insert Snippet`
+3. Select the `obsprefix`
+4. With all off the group's selectors selected automatically, begin to type your desired number, letter, or word for your new prefix.

+#### Manual

+1. Copy one of the groups of CSS classes that target the same prefix
+2. Change the duplicated prefix and replace any instance of a prefix variable (e.g., `--prefix-01`) with your desired color variable

 ---